-This poster was produced by the New Zealand Alliance for the Abolition of the Liquor Traffic to persuade people how to vote in the 1925 referendum on liquor licensing.
-After 1919 the prohibition referendum usually took place at the same time as the general election.
-In the poster the responsible family man is encouraged by his son to strike out the top two lines on the ballot paper, indicating his vote for national prohibition.
-The clear suggestion is that a vote for prohibition is a vote to protect the family from the ill effects of alcohol.
+This poster was produced by the New Zealand Alliance for the Abolition of the Liquor Traffic to influence people on how to vote in the 1925 referendum on liquor licensing.
+From 1919 the prohibition referendum usually took place at the same time as the general election.
+In the poster the responsible family man is encouraged by his son to strike out the top two lines on the ballot paper, thereby voting for national prohibition.
+The message is that a vote for prohibition is a vote to protect the family from the ill-effects of alcohol.

 Using this item